rwnk-12/apmyx-gui/README.md

 ### Select your tracks, albums, music videos and download them only.
 <img width="1919" height="946" alt="select" src="https://github.com/user-attachments/assets/87877732-7952-4e59-8ca4-a4121c91cf51" />

-## Download

-Get the latest release from the [Releases](https://github.com/rwnk-12/apmyx-gui/releases) page.

-**Note:** Extract the downloaded file using 7-Zip or WinRAR for best compatibility.

 ## Requirements

 You need an **active Apple Music subscription** to download music.